-Have a good night’s sleep before you sing a solo if you have ever been to an audition tired than you probably know how difficult it can be as your emotions will be all over your place and you are constantly trying to fight being sleepy.
-Most beginner singers will find it difficult to have a good night’s sleep the day right before they sing a solo, however you can calm yourself as described above.
+Have a good night’s sleep before you sing a solo if you have ever been to an audition tired then you probably know how difficult it can be as your emotions will be all over your place and you are constantly trying to fight being sleepy.
+Most beginner singers will find it difficult to have a good night’s sleep the day right before they sing a solo, however, you can calm yourself as described above.
 If you are still not able to fall asleep then do some pushups and a hot bath, this should relax you enough so you can get a good night’s sleep.

 No matter what happens you have to be positive and stop second-guessing your abilities if you as a singer have made it this far already then there is no point in turning back now.
 A lot of beginner singers second guess themselves and their abilities as a singer, although this is normal to a certain point, but you still should focus on being positive than on anything else.
 If you go and sing a solo with the mindset that you will sound awful, well then you will probably sound awful.

 However, if you go singing a solo with a positive mindset then it will be reflected in your singing, just enjoy singing and have fun with it, do not force it.